nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 * Better help window pop-up behaviour.
   * Current behaviour: When the help window is already opened and minimised, and the `help` command is called, the help window does not open again.
   * Enhanced behaviour: The help window should still pop up when the `help` command is called.
+(Note: this might already be the behaviour on Mac OS)

 --------------------------------------------------------------------------------------------------------------------